Dzirttos/GitInstruction/hello world!.md

 # First file of version's control
+To make a headline put # before the sentence.

 ## Formating text
 For Italic font place stars on both sides of the text - *Italic.*